ygregw/dwmblocks/README.md

 If you find this behavior distracting (as I do), you can run the executable with newly added `-f` flag.
 The `Fixed-length` data fixes the length of each block.
-A negative value left aligns the output within the block (consistent with `printf`'s format specifier).
+A negative value left-aligns the output within the block (consistent with `printf`'s format specifier).
+Note that, in this mode, block content is padded with spaces; delimiter is therefore removed due to varying amount of paddings from block to block.

-A demo:
+*A demo (with fixed-length blocks):*

 ![dwmblocks](https://gregw.xyz/bkp/files/fixed.png)